subashlimbu/project-3/README.md

 I created the search and dropdown box filter functionality, including the use of the React Mapbox and register, login and new restaurants form validations.

+## Key learnings
+- Importance of planning on designing your schema.
+This will have a great impact on developing the frontend, to ensure the best user experience.

+- Communication among your team, great knowledge of Git and GitHub.
+Miscommunication during the use of Git can lead to issues that could otherwise have been easily avoided.

 ## Future features